tytwitchell/Components-Badges-Library/README.md

 # Components-Badges-Practice

-I made this project to showcase my ability to make components that other developers on my team could easily edit and integrate into their projects.
+I created this project to showcase my ability to design components that other developers on my team can easily customize and integrate into their work.
+This project utilizes Context to pass data to child components and organizes the components using consistent nomenclature, neatly placed in separate folders.

-To help guide them, I used JSDoc tags to describe where in the code they could edit the text and/or styles of the components.
+To provide guidance in my code, I utilized JSDoc tags to describe the sections of the code where they can modify text and styles in the components.

 For demonstration purposes, I made an interactive UI to change the text and styles of the badge and banner components